tonight-halfmoon/freebsd-on-T530/X.Window.System/X.Server/discrete-graphics-profile/readme.md

 # X Server Practical Configuration Steps - The Minumum Configurations to be able to login to Xfce session or some display manager

-0. Set the Display in BIOS to Integrated Graphics or Discrete Graphics
+0. Set the Display in BIOS to Discrete Graphics

 1. Install, enable and start service `dbus`